 Oxygen, sulfur, selenium, and tellurium are all Group 16 elements.
 Their hydrides also show behavior as Group 15 elements.
 Why does the bond angle drop so much going from water to H2S?

 2] To explain solubility differences of certain compounds –

-3] To explain reaction of ammonia and phosphine with acids-
+3] To explain the reaction of ammonia and phosphine with acids-

 NH3+ dil HCl → NH4Cl .

 All the above discrepancies can be explained by Drago’s rule.
-In the next post, we shall study the rule and how it explains the odd behaviour of molecules.
+In the next post, we shall study the rule and how it explains the odd behavior of the molecules.
 Till then,